baianat/hooper/docs/getting-started.md

 ## Addons

-Hooper shipped with addons component, that add extra features to carousal
+Hooper shipped with addons component, that add extra features to carousel

 Available Addons:
 * Navigation